deviantony/pctl/README.md

 This will:
 1. Create a git tag `v1.2.0`
 2. Push the tag to GitHub
-3. Automatically build binaries for all platforms
+3. GoReleaser automatically builds binaries for all platforms
-4. Create a GitHub release with all binaries and release notes
+4. Creates a GitHub release with all binaries, checksums, and release notes

 See [RELEASE.md](RELEASE.md) for detailed release process documentation.